-Associate of Occupational Studies (Massage Therapies) (Ask about the Part Time Program Option)
+Associate of Occupational Studies (Massage Therapies) (Ask about our part-time program option)

 Associate of Occupational Studies (Massage Therapies) (AOS)